GChristensen/enso-portable/readme.md

 #### What is Enso

-Enso is a command-line-style launcher that lives on top of whatever else you're doing, rather than in its own window.
-A single key (CapsLock) brings up a small, unobtrusive command line at the top-left of the screen;
+Enso is a keyboard-driven launcher that appears on top of whatever else you're doing, rather than in its own window.
+A single key (CapsLock) brings up a small, unobtrusive command line at the top-left of the screen.
+As you type, it filters through a list of short memorable commands (like `open notepad`, `google quark`, or `define serendipity`).
+The best matches are shown below the input line.
+You can navigate through them with arrow keys.
-typing begins filtering a list of short, memorable commands (`open notepad`, `google quark`, `define serendipity`) as you go, with the best match and its effect shown immediately so you can see what will happen before committing to it.
-Releasing the Caps key or pressing return runs the command and the interface disappears again.
+Releasing the Caps key or pressing return runs the selected command, then the interface disappears.
-Commands are plain Python functions, so the set of things Enso understands is meant to be extended by anyone who can write one.
+Commands are plain Python functions, so anyone who can write one can extend Enso.

-A handful of built-in commands cover most of what people reach for a mouse to do. `open` launches applications, documents, and folders by name, and can be taught new names for anything you open often.
+A handful of built-in commands let you do most of what you'd normally reach for a mouse to do, only faster.
+`open` launches applications, documents, and folders by name, and can be taught new names for anything you open often.
 Window commands (`maximize`, `minimize`, `close`, and friends) act on whatever window currently has focus, while `go` switches focus to another open window by typing a fragment of its title, no alt-tabbing required.
 Commands that take a selection, like `calculate`, act on whatever text is currently highlighted and can paste the result back in its place.
-Media commands (`play`, `pause`, `next track`, `volume up`) drive whatever player you have running.
+Media commands (`play`,`pause`, `next track`, `volume up`) drive whatever player you have running.
 `google`, `wikipedia`, `youtube`, and similar commands turn the rest of your typing into a search, opened directly in the browser.
 And session commands (`shut down`, `reboot`, `log off`, `suspend`, `hibernate`) reach the operating system itself without a Start menu in sight.

 It looks like this: